kacole2/wordpress-compose/README.md

 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull request with a description on what was added or removed and details explaining the changes in lines of code.
 If approved, project owners will merge it.

 ## Licensing
-ecs-dockerswarm is freely distributed under the [MIT License](http://opensource.org/licenses/MIT).
+wordpress-compose is freely distributed under the [MIT License](http://opensource.org/licenses/MIT).
 See LICENSE for details.

 ## Support
 Please file bugs and issues at the Github issues page.
 For more general discussions you can contact the EMC Code team on [Slack](http://community.emccode.com/) or tagged with **EMC** on [Stackoverflow.com](https://stackoverflow.com).
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.